How to watch Apple April event on YouTube and more - 9to5Mac

-Apple’s “Spring Loaded” event is officially set for April 20 and the live stream placeholder is already up on YouTube.
+Apple’s “Spring Loaded” event is happening today, April 20 and the live stream preview is up on YouTube.
 Read on for how to watch Apple’s April event on any device, set an event reminder, and more.

 After a jam-packed fall with events in September, October, and November last year, Apple’s April event is the company’s first of 2021.

-Excitement for the virtual spring event is building with expectations including the likely debut of new iPad Pro hardware.
-A new 12.9-inch model should include mini-LED technology and potentially camera upgrades, Thunderbolt connectivity, and an A14X custom chip.
+Excitement for the virtual spring event is building with expectations including the debut of new iPad Pro hardware.
+The 2021 lineup should feature the new A14X custom chip, Thunderbolt connectivity, and the 12.9-inch model should include mini-LED technology.

-Other new products in the pipe that could possibly be revealed include AirTags, new Apple Silicon iMacs, AirPods, and an updated Apple TV.
+Other new products in the pipe that could be revealed include new Apple Silicon iMacs, iPad mini, AirTags, and more.

 - Get ready for Apple’s April 20th event with these colorful wallpapers